-Every year, the Keralites in Kerala get to celebrate the fullest of their lives during Onam celebration.
+Every year, the Keralites in Kerala get to celebrate the fullest of their lives during the Onam celebration.
 It is a famous festival for the Keralites and is also known as the harvest festival of Kerala.
 This festival brings along a lot of joy, happiness, and togetherness amongst people.
-Onam festival is celebrated with the involvement of the people of all faiths and castes together.
+The Onam festival is celebrated with the involvement of the people of all faiths and castes together.
 People say that this festival marks the yearly homecoming of Kerala’s loving king names King Mahabali.
 This festival is a sign of respect and gratitude towards the favorite Asura king who was loved by every Malayali.
-This festival is of Hindu religion, but people from all castes and religion celebrate it which signifies unity amongst all religions and castes.
+This festival is of Hindu religion, but people from all castes and religions celebrate it which signifies unity amongst all religions and castes.

 Story of the legendary King Mahabali

 As per the Hindu mythology, once upon a time, there was an Asura (demon) king named Mahabali who ruled Kerala.
 He was the grandson of Brahmin sage Prahlada and had achieved victory over the three worlds by defeating the gods.
 Despite being an Asura, he was loved by the people because of his generous, wisdom, benevolence, and helping nature.
 Hence, the gods approached Lord Vishnu for help and asked him to fight against Mahabali.
 But Vishnu refused as Mahabali was a good ruler and people were fond of him.